ycj28c/scribble/_posts/2017-07-06-redis-bgsave-troubleshoot.md

 Issue Introduce
 -------------------------
-We encouter a issue that redis server suddenly went slow, found it is relate to bgsave, this article is about how troubleshoot and solve it.
+We encounter a issue that redis server suddenly went slow, found it is relate to bgsave, this article is about how troubleshoot and solve it.

 Issue Trouble
 -------------------------